Suvam-Debnath/EmployeeManagement-CRUD/README.md

 <h2>⚠️ Global Exception Handling</h2>

 <p>
-The application includes a <b>GlobalExceptionHandler</b> class that handles runtime exceptions globally across all controllers.
+The application includes a <b>GlobalExceptionHandler</b> that handles errors across all controllers
-It ensures meaningful error messages are returned to clients.
+and returns meaningful HTTP responses to the client.
 </p>

 <pre>